PndaBoi/Message-Logger/README.md

-# Token-Information
+# Message-Logger
- A Discord selfbot to display information from a Discord token.
+ A Discord selfbot to log edited and deleted messages.